 Purpose

-Your company’s purpose statement provides an explanation for why it exists.
+Your company’s purpose statement provides an explanation for why it exists (and in a broader entity context this is often discussed as a corporate purpose).
 It’s different from the mission statement, which explains what your company does and for whom.

 You can decide to have both a mission statement and a purpose statement, or decide to operate with only a purpose statement.
 This decision depends on how much importance you place on your mission and vision statements, as well as the nature of your business and the services you provide.